BACK TO FULL PROGRAM

 20-24 July 2026 LiverpooL (UK) + London 16-17 July 2026

-This year the TT PhD residency returns to Liverpool for a week-long programme of events.
+This year the Transart PhD residency returns to Liverpool for a week-long programme of events.
 As before, this will be held in the John Lennon Building at our partner and validating institution, Liverpool John Moore’s University.
 In the week prior to the residency, we are also offering an optional two-day stay in London, featuring group-excursions to the city’s art galleries and museums.

 Our focus this year is on the social relations that shape your project, from supervisory relationships to (trans)disciplinary expectations, from academic peer support and professional networks, to the support of family and kin.